williamnixon20/OMDB_API/README.md

 6. Run the server.
 **npm run dev**

 7. Everything should be good to go!
-I used a request.rest file to send requests to test the app.:)
+I used a request.rest file to send requests to test the app. :)